coder/coder/docs/admin/scale.md

 ## Troubleshooting

-If a load test fails or if you are experiencing performance issues during day-to-day use, you can leverage Coder's [prometheus metrics](./prometheus.md) to identify bottlenecks during scale tests.
+If a load test fails or if you are experiencing performance issues during day-to-day use, you can leverage Coder's [Prometheus metrics](./prometheus.md) to identify bottlenecks during scale tests.
 Additionally, you can use your existing cloud monitoring stack to measure load, view server logs, etc.